4.5 out of 5 stars

 The result?
 Getting the price you want can prove challenging.
 Fortunately, you can avoid much of this unwanted movement with a dark pool.

 Kraken's services don't stop there.
 You'll also enjoy their staking service.
-This service permits users to receive a return on assets that might otherwise remain unused or held.
+This service permits users to receive a return on digital assets that might otherwise remain unused or held.

 Fiat Currencies Accepted by Kraken

 Many platforms, particularly those for beginners, prove quite limited in the currencies they accept.
 But such is not the case with Kraken.
 When it comes to fiat currencies, Kraken accepts: